How to Organize Medical Records for an Aging Parent

 • Keep a shared calendar everyone can access

-This is where Kaizen Health shines brightest.
-When three siblings are splitting caregiving duties, a home care agency is providing daily support, and everyone needs to stay informed without overwhelming each other with constant updates—that's exactly what our platform was designed for.
+Kaizen Health supports this arrangement.
+When three siblings are splitting caregiving duties, a home care agency is providing daily support, and everyone needs to stay informed without overwhelming each other with constant updates.
+That is what our platform was designed for.
 Everyone sees the same information, updates happen in real-time, and there's a clear record of what's been done and what still needs attention.

 Cognitive Decline